francisrstokes/super-expressive/readme.md

 - [subexpressions](#subexpressionexpr-opts) can be used to create meaningful, reusable components
 - includes an `index.d.ts` file for full TypeScript support

-SuperExpressive turns those complex and unweildy regexes that appear in code reviews into something that can be read, understood, and **properly reviewed** by your peers - and maintained by anyone!
+SuperExpressive turns those complex and unwieldy regexes that appear in code reviews into something that can be read, understood, and **properly reviewed** by your peers - and maintained by anyone!

 ## Installation and Usage